Book Projekt

 enables you to

-1. Keep a hierarchy of maps that are always up-to-date
+1. Keep one hierarchy of journey maps that is always up to date, from customer lifecycle to micro-journeys

-• A team of 3-15 people who are interested in trying and installing Journey Map Ops in your organization
+• A team of 3 to 15 people who want to install journey management in your organization

-• Approx. 4 hours per week work time between the workshops and council meetings
+• Roughly 4 hours per week between the coaching sessions

-• Meeting room with stable internet connection, video and audio setup for video calls
+• A meeting room with stable internet, video, and audio for the calls